Don’t just watch. Participate.

 Clubs and Organizations

-First Gen is an organization on USF campus meant to create a community for first-generation students built by first-generation student Jackie Martinez.
-Jackie was a Resident Director for the Student Life Department who graduated from the University of Sioux Falls with her master's in Education Administration in Higher Education.
+First Gen is an organization on USF campus meant to create a community for first-generation students built by Student Life.

 Who is First Gen?
 The formal definition of a first-generation college student is a student whose parents did not complete a four-year college degree.
 We also think of students who may self-identify as not having prior exposure to or knowledge of navigating higher education and may need additional resources.